 This fermented hot sauce recipe is one of our all-time favorites (and one of our most requested).

-Fermenting this hot sauce adds a rich, fruity, and spicy depth of flavor.
+Fermenting this hot sauce with our Fermented Hot Sauce Kit adds a rich, fruity, and spicy depth of flavor.
 Fermentation is the secret ingredient that makes really good hot sauce truly stand out.
 It absolutely makes for the best hot sauces.
 When we say fermentation, we’re specifically talking about lacto-fermentation.
 This method of preserving adds loads of probiotic gut-friendly bacteria and layers of umami flavor.
 Plus, natural fermentation is easy.
 Lacto-Fermentation is about gathering good ingredients, following a few simple steps, and waiting for your rich, spicy flavors to mature.

 Ready to start making your own homemade fermented hot sauce?
 Great!

 The main ingredients of this fruit-forward hot sauce are mangos, habaneros, and ginger.